Being human, and humane, in a world where worlds collide. An introduction to cultural studies of globalisation, multiculturalism, tourism, media.

 Two 1-hour lectures per week, plus one tutorial per week.

 This course is 100% internally assessed.
-The assessments are - 2 research essays, an interactive daily lecture key lecture point quiz question, tutorial participation evaluation mark and a short test on how best to prepare to write a research essay which is conducted by the library staff.
+The assessments are - 2 research essays, an interactive weekly key lecture point quiz question, tutorial participation evaluation mark and a one page article summary of an interesting course reading.
 In this course we value your engagement, your ideas and your collegiality.

 All key materials are available via library e-reserve and/or Blackboard.